 - WES Memorandum and Articles (updated November 2014)

-We have a vast amount of archived material held at the IET Savoy Place Archive in London.
+We have a vast amount of archived material held at the IET Archives at Savoy Place, London.
 Find out more about our history and the archives here.